bareebaree/halluciTATE/README.md

 # 8 Analysis and visualisation

+Unzip the foldseek results .zip file for this step.

 Going through the analyse_sequences.ipynb notebook will reproduce the analysis in the paper

 Going through the analyse_structures.ipynb after analyse_sequencess will reproduce the analysis on structures in the paper.
 Foldseek should be installed independently.